GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Is EU hosting legally required for GDPR compliance?

-EU hosting is not strictly required—GDPR permits data transfers to third countries under Chapter V mechanisms (adequacy decisions, standard contractual clauses, binding corporate rules).
+EU hosting isn't strictly required — GDPR permits data transfers to third countries under Chapter V mechanisms (adequacy decisions, standard contractual clauses, binding corporate rules).
 However, these mechanisms create compliance overhead, legal uncertainty, and operational complexity.
 EU hosting eliminates transfer requirements entirely, providing a simpler and more robust compliance path.

 How do RAG systems reduce compliance risk compared to fine-tuned models?